KyunginNa/kitty_news_client_user/README.md

 ## Description

-This is an web application for users of Kitty News.
+This is a web application for users of Kitty News.
 Visitors can only see a list of articles.
 Once they register and pay a subscription fee, they can get full access to all articles.
 The application provides users with functionalities below.

 - User registration
 - User authentication(Log-in/Log-off)